skrattaren/apf.rst/apf.rst

 - [p.
 41/19] "'Hell is empty, and all the devils are here.'"

-  A well-known quote from Shakespeare's "`The Tempest`_", act 1, scene 2.
+  A well-known quote from Shakespeare's **The Tempest**, act 1, scene 2.

 - [p.
 41/19] "That Hieronymus Bosch.
 What a weirdo."